bmizerany/redis-erl/README.md

     1> redis:keys("f*").
     [<<"foo">>, <<"funk">>]

-## On Sugar commands and additions
+## On Sugar commands and future additions too

-Sugar commands must return an easy to use term() that resembles the closest erlang-esq expression of it's form.
+Sugar commands must return an easy to use `term()` that resembles the closest erlang-esq expression of it's form.

 I'm currently on the fence about how these commands look,